phaserjs/phaser/README.md

 ### New Features

 * You can use the new const `Phaser.PENDING_ATLAS` as the texture key for any sprite.
 Doing this then sets the key to be the `frame` argument (the frame is set to zero).
 This allows you to create sprites using `load.image` during development, and then change them to use a Texture Atlas later in development by simply searching your code for 'PENDING_ATLAS' and swapping it to be the key of the atlas data.
 * BitmapText.cleanText is a new method that will scan the given text and either remove or replace all characters that are not present in the font data.
-It is called automatically by `BitmapText.updateText`.
 * ArcadePhysics.Body.onCeiling is a new complementary method to go with onFloor (thanks @yigitozdemir #1610)

 ### Updates